BlockWorksCo/Website/Pages/Build.md

 A virtual machine based toolchain with that uses common Makefile & GDB based interfaces for building and debugging.
-Currently supports Linux, Win32, MSP430 & STM32 platforms (AVR/Arduino, RaspberryPi and Propellor coming).
+Currently supports Linux, Win32, MSP430, STM32, AVR/Arduino platforms and RaspberryPi.

 How many development environments for embedded systems have you collected over the years?
 Each has its own IDE, many versions of eclipse, all with their own perculiarities.

-Open; Rocket/Build is a completely open Vagrant based virtual machine description that will provision a Linux based virtual machine for building software for multiple targets.
+Open; Block/Build is a completely open Vagrant based virtual machine description that will provision a Linux based virtual machine for building software for multiple targets.

 Host-independent; being VM based, all dependencies on the host platform & OS have been